 US Study Abroad Semester Program at DBS

-- Foundation Course- The Foundation Course is an interdisciplinary, introductory course on Irish politics, history, literature and culture.
-It is a mandatory course given during the first few weeks
+Irish Life & Cultures Course- The Foundation Course is an interdisciplinary, introductory course on Irish politics, history, literature and culture.
+It is a mandatory course given during the first few weeks.

-- Weekend field trips - enhance classroom experience included in the study abroad program
+Weekend field trips - enhance classroom experience included in the study abroad programme.

-- Full-time on-site Resident Director assists students in making the transition from living and studying in the U.S. to living and studying in Dublin
+Full-time on-site Resident Director assists students in making the transition from living and studying in the U.S. to living and studying in Dublin.(Only for FIE students).

 Study abroad students may select from up to 70 undergraduate courses in both business and liberal arts (3 credit hours each) that are available each semester.
 Students are able to select from nearly every course available to both part-time and full-time DBS students, both domestic and international.
 Elective courses should be approved by a student’s academic advisor prior to departure.
 Students register in Dublin after they finish the Foundation Course and will not receive their course schedule until that time.
 Course changes can be made once a student arrives in Ireland; however, it is the student’s responsibility to inform the home institution of the change and obtain any credit transfer approval necessary.